RetroPie/RetroPie-Docs/docs/First-Installation.md

 For Windows you can use a program called [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) or for mac you can use [Apple Pi Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/) to install the RetroPie 3.0 SD image on your MicroSD card.
 (You may need a MicroSD card reader to plug it into your computer)

+If you're updating from a previous version of retropie see [**HERE**](https://github.com/RetroPie/RetroPie-Setup/wiki/Updating-RetroPie)

 # Configurations

 ## Controller Configurations